 While it is possible to get a personal loan with fair credit, you may have a harder time qualifying, and you’ll likely have to pay a higher interest rate.
 There are a few things you can do to increase your chances of getting a personal loan with fair credit:

-• Know your credit score: You can request a free copy of your credit report and credit score from the three national credit bureaus with AnnualCreditReport.com.
+- Know your credit score: You can request a free copy of your credit report and credit score from the three national credit bureaus with Credible's credit monitoring tool.
+You can also access a free copy of your full credit report from each of the bureaus at AnnualCreditReport.com.
 Once you know your credit score, start researching lenders that require a minimum credit score below yours.

-• Consider a secured loan: If you want a lower APR, consider a secured loan, also known as a collateralized loan.
-This is a loan that requires you to put up an asset as collateral.
+- Consider a secured loan: If you want a lower APR, consider a secured personal loan, also known as a collateralized loan.
+This is a loan that requires you to put up an asset as collateral, like your car.
 Putting up collateral lowers the lender's risk and can often help you get a better rate.
 If you default on your loan, however, you risk losing your collateral.

-• Look for lenders that accept cosigners: Cosigners are often family members or good friends who agree to take responsibility if you do not pay your debt.
-Having a cosigner can help you qualify for a loan or get a better rate, as having a cosigner with a good credit score reduces the risk to the lender.
+- Look for lenders that accept cosigners: Cosigners are often family members or good friends who agree to take responsibility if you do not pay your debt.
+Applying with a cosigner can help you qualify for a loan or get a better rate, as having a second person with a good credit score on the loan reduces the risk to the lender.
+However, few lenders offer this option.

 How to improve your credit score